-Bosnia/RS: CEZ Successful in Arbitration for TPP Gacko, 7.5MEUR Awarded Damages3.
-September 2014. / SEE Energy News
+Bosnia/RS: CEZ Successful in Arbitration for TPP Gacko, 7.5MEUR Awarded Damages, SEE Energy News

 The arbitration panel upheld ČEZ’ claims in an arbitration initiated in 2009 on the grounds of breached contractual conditions in a project for the reconstruction of an old power plant and the construction of a new power plant of Gacko in Bosnia and Herzegovina.
 The project was then stopped still before the major capital expenditures were expended. ČEZ is to receive damages totalling approximately EUR 7,5 million.

 The arbitration panel imposed an obligation on the state-owned company of Elektroprivreda Republike Srpske (Bosnia and Herzegovina) to purchase from ČEZ its equity stake in their joint holding company of Nove Elektrane Republike Srpske for a purchase price of EUR 2 million plus contractually defined interest.
 Moreover, ČEZ is going to receive the same amount (EUR 2 million) plus late-payment interest as liquidated damages.
 Together with damages of EUR 2.2 million already collected, ČEZ will in total receive a compensation of app.
 EUR 7,5 million.
 At the same time, the arbitration panel reject all of the claims lodged by the Serbian counterparty.

 “This is our second winning arbitration of the two we initiated, which proves that we are able to successfully defend our rights, even when investing outside the European Union,” said Tomáš Pleskač, Member of the Board of Directors and Head of International Division.
 The first arbitration ČEZ won against Bulgaria in January 2009.